Interpretable Model Summaries Using the Wasserstein Distance: Interpretable summaries using the Wasserstein distance

-For the predictions $\hat{\mu}^{(1:T)}$ and $\hat{\nu}^{(1:T)}$, the Wassersten distance functions as a measure of discrepancy between the two distributions and how much predictive accuracy is lost by using $\hat{\nu}^{(1:T)}$ instead of $\hat{\mu}^{(1:T)}$.
-With $T=1$ and with the Euclicean metric, the 2-Wasserstein distance is equal up to a constant, to the root-mean-squared error.
-Indeed, \cite{Villani2006} recommends thinking of the 2-Wasserstein distance as the minimal euclidean distance between sets of points.
-With this in mind, we turn to approximating predictions with sparse local interpretable model summaries.
+For the predictions $\hat{\mu}^{(1:T)}$ and $\hat{\nu}^{(1:T)}$, the Wassersten distance serves as a measure of discrepancy between the two distributions and how much predictive accuracy is lost by using $\hat{\nu}^{(1:T)}$ instead of $\hat{\mu}^{(1:T)}$.
+With $T=1$ and with the Euclicean metric, the 2-Wasserstein distance is equal up to a constant to the root-mean-squared error.
+Indeed, \cite{Villani2006} recommends thinking of the 2-Wasserstein distance as the minimal Euclidean distance between sets of points.